MinaAlmasi/finetuning-BERT-bilingual-sentiment/README.md

 ### ```(P1)``` Training Hyperparameters
 All models are trained with the parameters:
-* Batch size: 64
-* Max epochs: 30
+* Batch size: 64, Max epochs: 30
-* Early stopping patience: 3
+* Early stopping patience: 3 (stops if validation acc. does not improve for 3 epochs)
 * Weight decay: 0.1
 * Learning Rate: 2e-6

-The early stopping patience stopped model training if validation accuracy did not improve for 3 epochs.
-The model with the ```BEST``` validation accuracy was saved for inference.
+With the early stopping callback, the model with the ```BEST``` validation accuracy was saved for inference.

 ### ```(P1)``` Loss Curves
 The loss curves for each model is displayed below.
-The dashed vertical lines represent the ```BEST``` model that has been saved for inference.
-The validation accuracy and final epoch of the ```BEST``` model is in the legend of each plot.
+The dashed vertical lines represent the ```BEST model``` with its validation accuracy and final epoch described in the corresponding legend.

 <p align="left">